mykle1/MMM-AfterShip/README.md

 * Go into the `~/MagicMirror/modules` directory and do `git clone https://github.com/martinkooij/MMM-Parcel`.

-* Go into the MMM-Parcel directory and do `npm install aftership`
+* Go into the MMM-Parcel directory and do `npm install`

 * Get an account on aftership.com (Free account is OK if you track less than 100 parcels per month)